star-scholar/UAVLoc-M3/README.md

 │       ├── Chongmingdao.xlsx			   		   /* format as: id lon lat GPS_Alt roll pitch yaw
 │       ├── location_with_dem.xlsx			   		   /* format as: id target_lon target_lat relative_altitude
 │       ├── pxGT_dem.xlsx			   		   /* format as: id pixel_x pixel_y

+## 3. Advantages of UAVLoc-M3 Dataset

+The proposed dataset can be characterized by the following key features:

+1. **Multi-scale.** Under similar ground resolution conditions, UAVLoc-M3 displays an approximately 300-fold scale disparity between satellite maps and UAV images.
+The relative flight altitude of the UAVs ranges from 300 to 800 meters.
+It is the first dataset to record diverse flight attitude variations, effectively capturing the complex operational states encountered in real-world missions.
+2. **Multi-scene.** UAVLoc-M3 features rich texture information across a variety of terrains and landforms, including but not limited to roads, villages, towns, rivers, hills, and farmlands.
+This ensures the dataset’s representativeness and applicability across diverse geographical environments.
+3. **Multi-temporal characteristics.** The image acquisition times and meteorological conditions are highly diverse, encompassing both spring and summer seasons under clear and foggy weather conditions.
+This enhances the dataset’s generalization capability under varying illumination and visibility scenarios.
+These features collectively strengthen the dataset’s coverage of real-world conditions, providing a more realistic and challenging benchmark for UAV visual localization tasks.